Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

-2. There is an algorithm to construct the finite parametric $\exists\forall$-tree $T_{X_k}$, for each branch of the tree $T_{X_k}$ a finite family of groups and for each vertex a fundamental sequence describing either $Y_k$ (if the associated group is $F_{R(U_{j,i})}$) or $X_k$ (if the associated group is $F_{R(V_{j,i})}$).
+\begin{prop} There is an algorithm to construct the following: \begin{enumerate}\item [1)] the finite parametric $\exists\forall$-tree $T_{X}$, \item [2)] for each branch of the tree $T_{X}$ the finite family of groups \item [3)] for each vertex of the tree, a fundamental sequence describing either $Y$ (if the associated group is $F _{R(U_{j,i})}$) or $X$ (if the associated group is $F _{R(V_{j,i})}$).\end{enumerate}

-\end{prop} \begin{proof} 1.
-The complete system of reducing quotients of a group with no sufficient splitting modulo a subgroup can be found effectively (\cite{KMel}, Lemma 20).